The body contains small amounts of fluoride, and the daily requirement for

 natural sodium fluoride, most seafood contains fluoride.

-Function of Flouride:
+Function of Fluoride:

 Small amounts of fluoride help to reduce tooth decay and help to maintain bone